 Therefore, it is extremely beneficial for us to read the Bible so that we can remember these important truths.
-In case we get off track, and we can be reminded of all that is good.
-Furthermore, we can be deeply rooted in our identity in God even more if we continually reflect on who we are as communicated in scripture.
+In case we get off track, we can be reminded of all that is good.
+Furthermore, we can be deeply rooted in our identity in God even more if we continually reflect on who we are as it is communicated in scripture.

 2. It tells us where we came from.

 As humans, we need to be reminded of these truths.
 We need to remember that we need God’s help and that He will give it to us if we ask for it.
-Countless times throughout the Bible we are told of where we came from and shown why we are the way we are.
-We need to read the Bible so that this proper understanding of humanity sinks in and directs us on how to deal with our faults.
+Countless times throughout the Bible we are told of where we came from and are shown why we are the way we are.
+We need to read the Bible so that this proper understanding of humanity sinks in deeply and directs us on how to deal with our faults.